What Are CE Markings // Guide To CE Markings, Tests, And Certifications

 Challenge: Conducting thorough conformity assessments and possibly engaging Notified Bodies can be complex and time-consuming, especially for high-risk categories.

 Solution: Early engagement with Notified Bodies or testing laboratories is crucial.
-Plan for these assessments well before your intended market launch to accommodate possible delays and additional testing or documentation that may be required.
+Plan for these assessments well in advance of your intended market launch to accommodate potential delays and additional testing or documentation that may be required.

 Affixing the CE Mark Correctly